M66B/FairEmail/docs/FAQ-it-rIT.md

 About each four hours FairEmail runs a cleanup job that:

-* Rimuove i testi dei messaggi vecchi
+* Removes old message texts
-* Rimuove gli allegati dei messaggi vecchi
+* Removes old attachment files
-* Rimuove immagini di vecchi file
+* Removes old image files
-* Rimuove contatti locali vecchi
+* Removes old local contacts
-* Rimuove le vecchie voci del registro
+* Removes old log entries

 Note that the cleanup job will only run when the synchronize service is active.